DieselAnalytics/PowerBI_R/README.md

 included the script that showed how I built the model was to show that even in simple models a lot of prep work and data wrangling is needed to build predictive models.

-Here is a link to data sets and Power BI files: [Nesta CMS](https://dieselanalytics-my.sharepoint.com/personal/rwade_dieselanalytics_com/_layouts/15/guestaccess.aspx?folderid=056cf1f64c8064b4da059de5d18f9297d&authkey=AcWmsNF7-nDtoFvdmr7ku9s&e=1f3477bf15e746468518b91a8cc35a26)
+Here is a link to data sets and Power BI files: [Data & Power BI files](https://dieselanalytics-my.sharepoint.com/personal/rwade_dieselanalytics_com/_layouts/15/guestaccess.aspx?folderid=056cf1f64c8064b4da059de5d18f9297d&authkey=AcWmsNF7-nDtoFvdmr7ku9s&e=1f3477bf15e746468518b91a8cc35a26)